Skip to main content

 2001 Ernst Award of the GDCH (German Chemical Society) for best publication

-2002 1st Raymond Andrew Prize for outstanding thesis by the Ampere Society (Europe-wide, link)
+2002 1st Raymond Andrew Prize for outstanding thesis by the Ampere Society (Europe-wide)